 4 Week Session:

-This class is for people who:
+This class is for 2 types of people:

 Originally from Southern California, Michelle Joy began playing the violin at age 7.
 She opened her first private studio in 1999 and has been teaching ever since.
 In 2014, she transitioned from private lessons to classroom instruction.
 She works for the Olathe School District and averages about 125 students per year.
 A big advocate of equity, Michelle specializes in teaching students with unique needs and learning styles.
 In addition to playing violin, viola, cello and bass, Michelle also enjoys playing piano, ukulele and guitar.
 When not teaching, you can find Michelle on a hike, reading a book, or spending time with her children and partner.
 Michelle lives in the Northland with her partner, Norbert and their blended family of 3 boys and 3 girls.
 She is incredibly excited to join the Drunken Fiddles team!Sign Up